rubygarage/circledge/orbs.md

 - In the CircleCI app Settings page for your project, pipelines must be enabled (default is to be ON for all new projects).

-- you need to set your API token in `User settings -> Personal API token`
+- You need to set your API token in `User settings -> Personal API token`

 **Note:** after creating the token, you can see it **only once**.

 ### Setup circleci CLI
-to create orbs you need to setup the CircleCI CLI.
+To create orbs you need to setup the CircleCI CLI.

 How to **setup** circleci CLI you can see [**here**](https://github.com/rubygarage/circledge/blob/develop/local_setup.md)

 ### Configure circleci CLI

-run in your console:
+Run in your console:
 ```
 circleci setup
 ```
-after running this command you need to set your API token and host (default "https://circleci.com")
+After running this command you need to set your API token and host (default "https://circleci.com")

 **Note:** before running this command you need to **create** an API token in the UI

-after setup host and API token you can to check your configurated CLI.
+After setup host and API token you can to check your configurated CLI.
 ```
 circleci diagnostic
 ```

-output:
+Output:
 ```
 ---
 CircleCI CLI Diagnostics